itzemanuelj/Creating-a-Windows-Bootable-Drive/README.md

 A: You can re-run the Media Creation Tool to download the latest version of Windows, which will replace the existing installation files on your USB drive.
 -- -
 ## Conclusion
-You’ve successfully created a Windows bootable USB drive!
-It’s now ready to use for installing or repairing Windows on compatible systems.
+🎉You’ve successfully created a Windows bootable USB drive!
+It’s now ready to use for installing or repairing Windows on compatible systems.🎉
 -- -